marianalimagarcia/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 ##Transformations or work done to clean the data

-The transformations can be found in the **run_analysis.r** file.
-The R script that does the following:
+The R script that does the following (run_analysis.r):

 1. Merges the training and the test sets to create one data set.